ceres-solver/ceres-solver/docs/source/nnls_solving.rst

    specified in this vector.
 By default, parameter blocks are updated only at the end of the optimization, i.e., when the :class:`Minimizer` terminates.
 This behavior is controlled by :member:`Solver::Options::update_state_every_iteration`.
 If the user wishes to have access to the updated parameter blocks when his/her callbacks are executed, then set :member:`Solver::Options::update_state_every_iteration` to true.

    The solver does NOT take ownership of these pointers.

-.. member:: bool Solver::Options::update_state_every_iteration

-   Default: ``false``

-   If true, the user's parameter blocks are updated at the end of every Minimizer iteration, otherwise they are updated when the Minimizer terminates.
-This is useful if, for example, the user wishes to visualize the state of the optimization every iteration (in combination with an IterationCallback).

-   **Note**: If :member:`Solver::Options::evaluation_callback` is set, then the behaviour of this flag is slightly different in each case:

-   1. If :member:`Solver::Options::update_state_every_iteration` is
-      false, then the user's state is changed at every residual and/or jacobian evaluation.
-Any user provided IterationCallbacks should **not** inspect and depend on the user visible state while the solver is running, since they it have undefined contents.

-   2. If :member:`Solver::Options::update_state_every_iteration` is
-      false, then the user's state is changed at every residual and/or jacobian evaluation, BUT the solver will ensure that before the user provided `IterationCallbacks` are called, the user visible state will be updated to the current best point found by the solver.

-.. member:: bool Solver::Options::evaluation_callback
+.. member:: EvaluationCallback* Solver::Options::evaluation_callback

    Default: ``NULL``

-   If non-``NULL``, gets notified when Ceres is about to evaluate the residuals and/or Jacobians.
-This enables sharing computation between residuals, which in some cases is important for efficient cost evaluation.
-See :class:`EvaluationCallback` for details.
+   If given, :member:`EvaluationCallback::PrepareForEvaluation` gets called when Ceres is about to evaluate the residuals and/or Jacobians.

+   One use (and likely the most common one) for ``EvaluationCallback`` is for sharing redundant computation between expensive to evaluate cost functions.
+See :class:`EvaluationCallback` for more details.

    **Note**: Evaluation callbacks are incompatible with inner iterations.

-   **Warning**: This interacts with :member:`Solver::Options::update_state_every_iteration`.
-See the documentation for that option for more details.

    The solver does `not`  take ownership of the pointer.